-This article discusses the green card holder spouse visa processing time and details the application process, including what to do in various specific scenarios.
+This article discusses if a green card holder can file for their spouse, the green card holder spouse visa processing time, and how the application process works.

-Yes, green card holders can petition for their spouse to join them in the U.S. on a visa.
+Yes, green card holders can petition for their spouses to join them in the U.S. on a visa.
 Spouses of lawful permanent residents are eligible for a family second preference category (2A) visa.
-However, there is a long wait list for category 2A green cards, and you can get a visa for your spouse much quicker if you are a U.S. citizen.
+However, there is a long waitlist for category 2A green cards, and you can get a visa for your spouse much quicker if you are a U.S. citizen.

 There are only about 114,200 family second preference category green cards issued each year, and this category includes unmarried children of green card holders as well.
 There are far more petitions submitted than visas granted, so there is a long waitlist for these visas.
 When you submit a petition for your spouse you will be given a “priority date.”
 Your spouse must wait until this date to obtain a visa to enter the U.S.